dazitzel/SignWritingLaTeX/README.md

 ## More tools

-I currently have a set of tools to extract and make a glossary, which I will share when they are tested a bit more thouroughly.
+I currently have a set of tools to extract and make a glossary, which I will share when they are tested a bit more thoroughly.

 ## Sorting

 I have a pair of tools that I use to sort my glossary.
-I don't (yet) follow the official sorting at [SignWriting](http://signwriting.com/), but I haven't totally figured out what type of sort works for me.
-Perhaps the one at [SignWriting](http://signwriting.com/) will eventually make sense to me?

 ## Cheetsheet